How to Bypass DataDome: Complete Guide 2024

 • Human solvers: They are a team of human workers who manually solve all CAPTCHAs and provide you with a response.
 Although slow and expensive, this method is reliable.

-However, it's best to avoid letting your scraper hit CAPTCHA, as it can slow the scraping process and add costs.
-The best way is to bypass DataDome CAPTCHA entirely by using CAPTCHA proxies.
+However, it's best to avoid letting your scraper hit the DataDome CAPTCHA, as it can slow the scraping process and add costs.
+The best way to increase your chances of bypassing DataDome CAPTCHA is by using CAPTCHA proxies.
 A good CAPTCHA proxy should be fast, scalable, and able to support different renderings without compromising speed.

 Method #5: Scrape Cached Content